• Skip to primary navigation

 4. Once it is done, taste it.
 Adjust your salt and honey as needed.
 Everyone has different preferences when it comes to dressing.
 Maybe you like it a little more salty, or a little sweeter.

-Woman making cherry vinaigrette dressing in a food processor.
+Ingredients for cherry dressing in a small food processor.

 If I use tart cherries, how much will I need to increase my honey?